joshbegley/nyt-latest/README.md

 **Guardiola's harsh reality?
-His great City side are coming to an end**\
+His great City side is coming to an end**\
-`For all their achievements and bursts of quality, age, recurring mistakes and fragility are simply what City are these days`\
+`For all their achievements and bursts of quality, City are now defined by their age, recurring mistakes and fragility`\
 https://nytimes.com/athletic/6130284/2025/02/12/manchester-city-pep-guardiola-end/

 **Kentucky beats Tennessee 74-65 as Lamont Butler suffers injury**\